NY lifts more COVID-19 rules as it hits vaccination mark - WTMJ

 It’s unclear how many more people have to get vaccinated to reach herd immunity, which is when enough people have immunity that the virus has trouble spreading.

-It’s unclear what that threshold is for the coronavirus, though many experts say it’s 70% or higher.
-Just half of all 20 million residents in New York are fully vaccinated, according to federal data as of Monday.
-About 58% of residents of all ages have at least one dose of the COVID-19 vaccine.
+Bershteyn said the public must keep avoiding crowded, poorly ventilated indoor spaces in less-vaccinated communities — even as states like New York drop limits on gatherings.

-Over the past seven days, New York has been averaging around 450 new coronavirus cases a day, the lowest level since the pandemic began.
+“It’s the unvaccinated people sharing air in a stuffy space that really is the dangerous situation where a superspreading event can easily happen,” Bershteyn said.

-Vaccination rates are particularly low in parts of the state that were hit hard by the winter COVID-19 surge, including parts of New York City and rural counties in western and central New York.
+Over the past seven days, New York has been averaging around 455 new coronavirus cases a day, the lowest recorded level since the pandemic began.
+Fewer than 620 people were hospitalized statewide, the lowest level since late August.

-About 30% of the population is vaccinated in Allegany County, compared with 37% in nearby Wyoming County.
+Professor Bershteyn urged New York officials to focus on communities with the lowest levels of vaccinations, which includes rural counties and parts of New York City.

 Also Tuesday, health officials announced that nearly 900 people received expired COVID-19 vaccine doses at a vaccination site in Times Square earlier this month.
 The 899 people who received doses of the Pfizer vaccine at the former NFL Experience building in Times Square between June 5 and June 10 should schedule another Pfizer shot as soon as possible, the New York City Health Department said.